xitiomet/midi-tools/README.md

 ## Media Canvas Feature ##

-The media canvas is a greate way to create visual effects using a monitor or projector.
+The media canvas is a great way to create visual effects using a monitor or projector.
 The media canvas is a webapp that can be easily opened in any modern browser (Chrome/Safari/Brave).
 When creating rules there are two types of rules that use the media canvas.
 In order to use this feature the "API Server" must be enabled in options.

  - SHOW IMAGE - Shows an image at the time the event is fired, the images brightness will be determined by the CC Value or note pressure.
 Whenever a show image event is fired on a canvas, the previous image is removed and the most recent image is shown.
  - PLAY SOUND - Plays a sound clip using the CC value or note pressure to determine value (much like a sampler/sound board)